TomTheGreyCat/StuffAndThings/README.md

 Basic Usage:

-    RedgateSnippetsToJsonAzureDataStudio.ps1 -username _Developer_
+    RedgateSnippetsToJsonAzureDataStudio.ps1

+Additional parameters:

+* -snippetsfolder: allows to specify the folder that contains the snippets
+* -outputfolder: allows to specify the folder in which the .code-snippets will be placed
+* -username: allows to specify a different username

-The username parameter is mandatory, is used to search inside the directory
+The username parameter is optional, the default is the username of the current user; given a username _Developer_, the scripts will search inside the directory

     C:\Users\Developer\AppData\Local\Red Gate\SQL Prompt 9\Snippets